Physical unknowables: Quantum unknowables

-In 1926, Born postulated that (cf. Ref.~\cite[p.~866]{born-26-1}, English translation in Ref.~\cite[p.~54]{wheeler-Zurek:83}) \begin{quote} {\em ``From the standpoint of our quantum mechanics, there is no quantity which in any individual case causally fixes the consequence of the collision; but also experimentally we have so far no reason to believe that there are some inner properties of the atom which condition a definite outcome for the collision.
-Ought we to hope later to discover such properties [[$\ldots$]] and determine them in individual cases?
-Or ought we to believe that the agreement of theory and experiment --- as to the impossibility of prescribing conditions?
+In 1926, \citet[866]{born-26-1} [see an English translation in \citet[54]{wheeler-Zurek:83}] postulated that \begin{quote} {``from the standpoint of our quantum mechanics, there is no quantity which in any individual case causally fixes the consequence of the collision; but also experimentally we have so far no reason to believe that there are some inner properties of the atom which condition a definite outcome for the collision.
+Ought we to hope later to discover such properties $\ldots$ and determine them in individual cases?
+Or ought we to believe that the agreement of theory and experiment -- as to the impossibility of prescribing conditions?
 I myself am inclined to give up determinism in the world of atoms.'' } \end{quote}

-Furthermore, Born suggested that, while {\em individual particles behave irreducibly indeterministic}, the {\em quantum state evolves deterministically} (even reversible; i.e., one-to-one) in a ``Laplacian'' causal way (cf. Ref.~\cite[p.~804]{born-26-2}, English translation in Ref.~\cite[p.~302]{jammer:89}): \begin{quote} {\em ``The motion of particles conforms to the laws of probability, but the probability itself is propagated in accordance with the law of causality.
-[This means that knowledge of a state in all points in a given time determines the distribution of the state at all later times.]'' } \end{quote}
+Furthermore, Born suggested that, though {\em individual particles behave irreducibly indeterministic}, the {\em quantum state evolves deterministically} in a strictly Laplacian causal way.
+Indeed, between (supposedly irreversible) measurements the (unitary) quantum state evolution is even reversible, that is, one-to-one, and amounts to a generalized (distance preserving) rotation in complex Hilbert space.
+In Born's \citeyearpar[804]{born-26-2} [see an English translation in \citet[302]{jammer:89}] own words, \begin{quote} {the motion of particles conforms to the laws of probability, but the probability itself is propagated in accordance with the law of causality.
+[This means that knowledge of a state in all points in a given time determines the distribution of the state at all later times.] } \end{quote}